DavideConficconi/xohw19-iron/README.md

-# Xilinx Open HardWare (XOHW19) IRON: Image RegistratiOn oN FPGA repository xohw19-271
+# IRON: Image RegistratiOn oN FPGA repository

-This repository contains the source code of the IRON project for the XOHW19.
+This repository contains the source code of the IRON project.

 It is a sw-hw framework for Image Registration able to provide pure-sw or sw-hw execution of the Image Registration (IR) based on Mutual Information (MI).
 The approach is based on Multimodality image registration by maximization of mutual information, *Maes, Frederik and Collignon, Andre and Vandermeulen, Dirk and Marchal, Guy and Suetens, Paul*.